yamaton/vscode-h2o/README.md

 ## Extension Configuration

-* `Shell Completion: Path`: Set path to H2O, a manpage/help parser.
+* `Shell Completion: Path`: Set path to H2O, a manpage/help parser used to extract CLI information.
 Leave it `<bundled>` to use the bundled executable.

-## Sandbox for Linux Users

-Please consider installing [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap), a sandboxing program, if you're on Linux or WSL.
-H2O automatically runs in the sandbox if available such that untrusted commands do no harm to your system.
+## Security and Sandboxing

+When this extension sees an unregistered command, it runs the command with options `--help`, `-help`, `help`, `-h` to get the command information.
+This may trigger harm in a bare environment if there are untrusted programs.
+To keep your system safe, this extension executes a command in a sandbox environment if available; i.e. a malicious program cannot access your network or filesystems in the sandbox.

+* If you are on macOS, you're just fine; this extension uses the built-in program.
+* If you are on **Linux or WSL** (Windows Subsystem for Linux), please install **[bubblewrap](https://wiki.archlinux.org/title/Bubblewrap)**.
+This extension uses it automatically if installed.

 ## Trouble Shooting